William McCoy (rum runner): Capture and arraignment

 On November 23, 1923, the U.S. Coast Guard Cutter Seneca, had orders to capture Bill McCoy and the Tomoka, even if in international waters.
 The New York Times article that reported on the capture and arraignment of McCoy described the incident:

 The report to Collector Elting showed that the Tomaka was first boarded by Lieut.
 Commander Perkins of the Coast Guard cutter Seneca, who ordered the crew keep silent.
 The bow of the schooner then was turned out to sea, and when the commander of the cutter observed the movement, he sent a shot across the bow of the Tomaka.
 She returned the fire with a machine gun set up on her forward deck.
 The machine gunners ran to cover when the shells of the Seneca began to fall so close to their mark that they kicked the spray over the Tomaka's deck.

 McCoy described the chase that led to his capture:

 When the Tomoka was boarded under cover of the Seneca's guns, I immediately set sail and ran away with the boarding party – one lieutenant, one bos'n and thirteen seamen – and only upon their pleas did I heave to and put them back on the Seneca.
 The damned radio was too severe a handicap for me.
 I surrendered after the Seneca had fired four-inch shells at me.

 When asked what defense he planned to make at the hearing before the trial, McCoy introduced the details of his operations by replying:

 I have no tale of woe to tell you.
 I was outside the three-mile limit, selling whisky, and good whisky, to anyone and everyone who wanted to buy.

 Instead of a long drawn out trial, Bill McCoy pleaded guilty and spent nine months in a New Jersey jail.
 He returned to Florida and invested his money in real estate.
 He and his brother continued the boat-building business and frequently traveled up and down the coast.

 In popular culture

-In the HBO series Boardwalk Empire, Bill McCoy is played by Pearce Bunting.
+In the HBO series Boardwalk Empire, Pearce Bunting portrayed Bill McCoy in nine episodes during the 2010-2013 run of the series.